patrickbwarren/transam-triton/README.md

 stream of tokens separated by white space characters, commas, semicolons, and/or newlines.
 Other files can be included by using an `include <file>` directive, which is nestable to a certain level.
-For examples see `galaxian.tri` and `invaders.tri`, which just provide tape headers for the raw data files.
+For examples see `galaxian.tri` and `invaders.tri` which are wrappers for the raw data files.
+This enables the raw data files to be separately compiled to binaries, without the tape headers.

 The token stream comprises: